 Some of the most common ways to optimize your title tags include:

-Including your web pages keywords at the beginning of your title tag has been seen to increase both CTR and rankings.
+- Including your webpage’s keywords at the beginning of your title tag has been shown to increase both CTR and rankings.

-Although your title tags are the first thing users see, don’t forget your competitors will be competing for the same space, with more or less the same title tag as yours.
+- Although your title tags are the first thing users see, don’t forget your competitors will be vying for the same space with more or less the same title tag as yours.
 So, how can you stand out?
-Well, you can do so by adding benefits into your title tags that your competitors don’t immediately make use of (i..e ‘24hr Delivery’ and ‘FREE Delivery’).
+Add benefits into your title tags that your competitors don’t immediately make use of (i.e. ’24hr Delivery’ and ‘FREE Delivery’).
 Give it a try and see how the change affects your conversion rates.

 Meta Description Optimization Tips

-Similar to your title tags, including symbols and numbers within your meta description tags will help make your listing stand out from the crowd and attract those much sought after clicks.
+- Similar to your title tags, including symbols and numbers within your Meta Description tags will help make your listing stand out from the crowd and attract those sought-after clicks.

 So what do you think?
 Are you ready to kickstart your website’s meta tags?
 Try out our tool and let us know how it works for your optimization efforts.

 For expert support in metatags and other on-page elements, Sure Oak offers On-page SEO optimization services.